|Guide||♦||7 Triplogs||Mine 0||1 Topic|

 After about .35 miles on the road, turn right and head straight up the gentle slope.
-The deadfall will keep you busy, but eventually you break through to an open grassy area and the high-point is indicated by a 2-foot cairn tucked just below some pine trees.
+The deadfall will keep you busy, but eventually, you break through to an open grassy area, and a 2-foot cairn indicates the high-point tucked just below some pine trees.
 The cairn is easily spotted from the south.
 It is more hidden if looking for it from the north and east.

 There is no trail, and the fire damage makes this slightly challenging.
 Anybody who has been visiting Arizona's County High Points will have absolutely zero problem gaining this one.
 But it is a bit of an obstacle course through downed trees, which will hopefully improve as the years go by.

 *This has been classified as a peak due to it's county high-point status.
 But at a gain of 115 feet and no views to be seen, it is certainly not what most people would consider a peak.